PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 **The computer is about to bash you over the head every day with hundreds of complaints.
 You are going to have to deal with it.**
 Even masters do not code perfectly on the fifth try.
+I will be continually giving you informal feedback of your work also.
 **Studying more will not allow you to avoid all mistakes.**
 Thrive on the feedback, it's usually easy to follow.
 **Do not shy away from mistakes.**
 The only way to learn is to _do_ because there is no way to study it all.

-If you are a perfectionist, let me know now, because you're going to have to work on dropping it.
+If you are a perfectionist, let me know now, because you're going to have to temper that behavior.
-I will be continually giving you informal feedback of your work.

 ### Are Anal and Flexible Simultaneously